jcmartinezovando/Rdatasets/doc/Ecdat/rst/DoctorAUS.rst

     number of illness in past 2 weeks

 actdays
-    number of days of reduced activiy in past 2 weeks due to illness or injury
+    number of days of reduced activity in past 2 weeks due to illness or injury

 hscore